-Your folders will be perfectly mirrored between FloQast and Cloud Storage.
+Your folders will be perfectly mirrored between FloQast and your Cloud Storage.
 Underneath a top-level folder named FloQast, there will be folders named FQ - Entity Name for each of your FloQast entities.
-Underneath each entity you will see the folders organized by Fiscal Year > Fiscal Month > Process folder.
+Underneath each entity, you will see the folders organized by Fiscal Year > Fiscal Month > Process folder.

 In the example below, you can see FloQast side-by-side with Box:

 You will add your Excel files to these Process Folders to pull the ending balances into FloQast.

 If a reconciliation like '1000 Checking' exists within the '01 Cash and cash equivalents' folder in FloQast, you will want to place your Cash Reconciliation workbook in the corresponding '01 Cash and cash equivalents' folder in Cloud Storage:

 You may add this Excel file to this folder one of three ways: